lammertb/libhttp/docs/OpenSSL.md

 ----

 In case the OpenSSL configuration is not set up correctly, the server will not start.
-Configure an error log file in 'civetweb.conf' to get more information:
+Configure an error log file in 'libhttp.conf' to get more information:
 <pre>
   error_log_file error.log
 </pre>